canva-sdks/canva-connect-api-starter-kit/README.md

 Welcome to the **Connect API starter kit** for Canva's developers platform. 🎉

-This repo contains our openAPI specifications, as well as a demo ecommerce web application built with the Connect API.
+This repo contains our OpenAPI specifications, as well as a demo ecommerce web application built with the Connect API.
 The complete documentation for the platform is at [canva.dev/docs/connect](https://www.canva.dev/docs/connect/).

 ## Requirements